background-image

 Education & Certifications

-• Bachelor's degree in Public Administration, Political Science, or related field
+• Bachelor's degree in Public Administration, Political Science, or a related field

 • Certified Government Financial Manager (CGFM)